By Everything Shih Tzu August 18, 2022

 Also, take into consideration of how much you feed your Shih Tzu during the winter as they won't be exercising as much as usual and could become overweight.

-Boots help protect your dog's paws and pads from the dry and icy elements.
-Boots also keep your dog's feet safe from various chemicals used during the winter, like de-icers.
+Dog booties help protect your dog's paws and pads from the cold ground especially if there's snow or ice.
+Booties also keep your dog's feet safe from various chemicals used during the winter, like de-icers.

 You can also put a special paw wax on your pup's pads to help keep them protected from cracking and becoming chapped.